 The Department of Psychiatry at DHMC maintains an outpatient practice in child and adult services and manages the hospital's psychiatric inpatient and partial hospitalization units.
 Psychiatric emergency services are provided to the hospital's emergency department.
-The Department of Psychiatry also runs a sleep lab, a Neuropsychology service, and a behavioral medicine service.
+The Department of Psychiatry also runs the neuropsychology service.
 Approximately 10,000 patients per year receive some type of service from one of the Department's units at the Medical Center.
 Approximately 4,000 adults and 1,300 children receive outpatient medication management and psychotherapy per year.
 Approximately 650 patients are seen per year within the Department's Neuropsychology service.
-The Dartmouth-Hitchcock Psychology Internship Program intern who is in the Neuropsychology Track position spends a significant amount of the training year providing neuropsychology evaluations within the Neuropsychology service at DHMC.
+All interns in the Dartmouth-Hitchcock Psychology Internship Program spend a significant amount of the training year in the outpatient clinics of the Department of Psychiatry.
+Additionally, interns may complete services through other clinics of DHMC where psychologists play an integral role in multidisciplinary teams.